Peter Baker - Board Vice Chair

 Maine Health Care Association

-Angela is the President/ CEO of the Maine Health Care Association.
+Angela is the President/CEO of the Maine Health Care Association.
 Prior to this role, she held similar positions with the Maine Dental Association and the Maine Osteopathic Association.
-Angela has over 20 years of non-profit management experience with a focus on health care, reimbursement policy, public health, and communications.
-She graduated from the University of Maine with a bachelor and master’s degree in communication, with concentrations in health communication and public relations.
+Angela has more than 20 years of non-profit management experience with a focus on health care, reimbursement policy, public health, and advocacy.
+She graduated from the University of Maine with bachelor’s and master’s degrees in communication, with concentrations in health communication and public relations.
 Angela is a graduate of the Hanley Health Leadership Development program as well as a past president of the American Osteopathic Society of Executive Directors and the Maine Public Health Association.
 In 2017, she received national recognition from the American Academy of Osteopathy with an Academy Award, the highest honor bestowed upon non-physicians.
-Angela has served on various public health committees and is a current volunteer for United Way of Kennebec County.
+In addition to serving on MCOA’s Board of Directors, Angela is a board member of the HLD Alumni Council and a volunteer for the United Way of Kennebec County.
 Angela resides in Sidney, ME with her husband and daughter and she enjoys running, hiking, and kayaking in her spare time.

 Jess Maurer